If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Processing and storage areas should not harbor contaminants and should be impervious.
 It should not have cracks, crevices, or pits.

-- It should be well secured and protected from insects, rodents, and birds.
+- It should be well-secured and protected from insects, rodents, and birds.
 Any potential access points for these intruders should be completely sealed.

 - The honey extraction site should not be exposed or contain corrosive substances that may come into contact with equipment or honey.

-- Honey processing equipment should be durable, resistant to corrosion, flaking, abrasion, chipping, and flaking.
+- Honey processing equipment should be durable, and resistant to corrosion, flaking, abrasion, chipping, and flaking.
 It should also withstand heat, honey, and water.

 How to Label Honey